QuietusPlus/Write-Menu/README.md

 ![AppxPackages](Examples/MultiSelect.gif)

-_NOTE: The last screengrab is missing some frames due to editing, which is why it seems to returns more packages than selected/checked..._
+_NOTE: The last screengrab is missing some frames due to editing, which is why it seems to return more packages than selected/checked..._

 ## Description